Emrys-Hong/dotfiles/docs/tmux.md

-prefix then [esc] # enter visual mode, use 'v' for selection 'y' for copy 'p' for paste (similar to vim) prefix then z # toggle zoom in/ zoom out of certain tab prefix then I # use for install tmux plugins (capital I for install), such as GPU usage function in status bar
+prefix then [esc] # enter visual mode, use 'v' for selection 'y' for copy 'p' for paste (similar to vim) prefix then z # toggle zoom in/ zoom out of certain tab prefix then I # use for install tmux plugins (capital I for install), such as GPU usage function in status bar prefix then r # reload tmux.conf file (if you change the tmux.conf need to reload to take effect)
 ```